 Many wounded or disabled Veterans need just a little help to fix things around the house.

 You can help say “Thank you for your service” by volunteering a few hours a week to assist a Veteran who gave up their mobility to help keep our country free.

 Reward yourself with the joy of helping and talking to a Veteran who took an oath to protect you.

-Sign up to volunteer today in your area.
-In every neighborhood there are Veterans who will appreciate your efforts.
+Sign up to volunteer today in your area (see Volunteer Registration page).
+In every neighborhood there are Veterans who will benefit and greatly appreciate your efforts.

 A BIG thank you for the $500 donation again this quarter from PAPE.

-The donation will help us assist our disabled, and our veterans in need.
+The donation will help us assist our disabled veterans in need.
 Thank you!

 Watch this touching tribute

 We all need to help educate our youth about the sacrifices made by their families and loved ones.